kubewarden/rfc/rfc/0022-policy-lifecycle.md

 [motivation]: #motivation

 This change addresses a critical issue with the Policy Server.
-Currently, if a policy fails to load—due to reasons such as an inability to download it from the registry or incorrect settings—the Policy Server exits with an error, causing the pod to enter a CrashLoopBackOff state.
+Currently, a policy can fail to load for a variety of reasons.
+For example, an inability to download from the registry or incorrect settings.
+This causes the Policy Server to exit with an error, causing the pod to enter a CrashLoopBackOff state.
 Resolving this requires inspecting the error messages from the Policy Server pod and fixing the underlying issue.
-However, a user might have the permissions to create a policy but lack the necessary permissions to check the logs of the Policy Server, making it challenging to diagnose and resolve the problem.
+However, a user might have the permissions to create a policy but lack the necessary permissions to check the logs of the Policy Server.
+This presents challenges to diagnosis and resolution of problems.
 Additionally, when updating a policy, there is no status reported to indicate the failure.
 The policy remains in the Active state even while the Policy Server is stuck in a crash loop.
 This creates a significant risk, as new Policy Server pods might fail to start, and the old ones running the previous functional configuration could be lost if their node becomes unavailable.
 This situation can disrupt the cluster, as all incoming admission requests will be denied in the absence of operational Policy Server instances.